doggodanubus/xwadtools/trunk/README_bkw.txt

 New features:

-- All of Andre Amajorel's patches have been integrated, plus a few from Gentoo, Debian, and/or FreeBSD.
+- All of André Majorel's patches have been integrated, plus a few from Gentoo, Debian, and/or FreeBSD.

-- All the tools now compile and run correctly on: x86 and x86_64 Linux x86 and x86_64 FreeBSD
+- All the tools now compile and (seem to) run correctly on: x86 and x86_64 Linux x86 and x86_64 FreeBSD
   Windows x86 (with mingw-w64 cross compiler; not tried native build)